up730418/subversive/README.md

 You will also need to run `sudo apt-get install libasound2-dev` for speaker library to work

 When you are ready run `sh start.sh` then navigate to the server

+## LCD Screen

+For LCD screen the library found at https://github.com/goodtft/LCD-show/ has been used.
+To enable the screen clone this repo and follow the instructions in the README.md file.

+To launch the browser on startup edit the .bashrc file by running `sudo nano .bashrc`.
+Once in the file scroll to the bottom and on a new line insert the following code `chromium-browser --kiosk 192.168.5.1:8080/screen.html`
+The pi show the advert when it boots.
+Note that sometimes it takes a while before the browser appears.